 - Plan of benefits Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
-It is important for the Board to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary included in our funding valuation report to confirm that Segal has correctly interpreted the plan of benefits. - Participant data An actuarial valuation for a plan is based on data provided to the actuary by the plan.
+Even where they appear precise, outside factors may change how they operate.
+It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary included in our report to confirm that Segal has correctly interpreted the plan of benefits. - Participant data An actuarial valuation for a plan is based on data provided to the actuary by the City of Salem Contributory Retirement System.
 Segal does not audit such data for completeness or accuracy, other than reviewing it for obvious inconsistencies compared to prior data and other information that appears unreasonable.
-For most plans, it is not possible or desirable to take a snapshot of the actual work force on the valuation date.
-In any event, the actuarial valuation is based on a future work force that is presumed to be the same as the active population included in the valuation, but in fact, employment varies from year to year, sometimes quite considerably.
-It is not necessary to have perfect data for an actuarial valuation: the valuation is an estimated forecast, not a prediction.
-The uncertainties in other factors are such that even perfect data does not produce a "perfect" result.
-Notwithstanding the above, it is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - > Assets Part of the cost of a plan will be paid from existing assets the balance will need to come from future contributions and investment income.
-The valuation is based on the asset values as of the valuation date, typically reported by the auditor.
-Some plans include assets, such as private equity holdings, real estate, or hedge funds, that are not subject to valuation by reference to transactions in the marketplace. - Actuarial assumptions In preparing an actuarial valuation, Segal starts by developing a forecast of the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
-This requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of each participant for each year, as well as forecasts of the plan's benefits for each of those events.
-The forecasted benefits are then discounted to a present value, typically based on an estimate of the rate of return that will be achieved on the plan's assets.
-All of these factors are uncertain and unknowable.
-Thus, there will be a range of reasonable assumptions, and the results may vary materially based on which assumptions the actuary selects within that range.
-That is, there is no right answer (except with hindsight).
-It is important for any user of an actuarial valuation to understand and accept this constraint.
-The actuarial model may use approximations and estimates that will have an immaterial impact on our results and will have no impact on the actual cost of the plan.
-In addition, the actuarial assumptions may change over time, and while this can have a significant impact on the reported results, it does not mean that the previous assumptions or results were unreasonable or wrong.
+It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - Assets The valuation is based on the market value of assets as of the valuation date, as provided by the City of Salem Contributory Retirement System.
+The City of Salem Contributory Retirement System uses an "actuarial value of assets" that differs from market value to gradually reflect year-to-year changes in the market value of assets in determining the contribution requirements. - Actuarial assumptions In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
+This projection requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of each participant for each year.
+In addition, the benefits projected to be paid for each of those events in each future year reflect actuarial assumptions as to salary increases and cost-of-living adjustments.
+The projected benefits are then discounted to a present value, based on the assumed rate of return that is expected to be achieved on the plan's assets.
+There is a reasonable range for each assumption used in the projection and the results may vary materially based on which assumptions are selected.
+It is important for any user of an actuarial valuation to understand this concept.
+Actuarial assumptions are periodically reviewed to ensure that future valuations reflect emerging plan experience.
+While future changes in actuarial assumptions may have a significant impact on the reported results, that does not mean that the previous assumptions were unreasonable.